Niki-Tester/paperkins/README.md

   ![ProductDetailsPage](/doc/images/screencapture-products-details-page.png)

-  When the user click on the "Add to cart" button the product and quantity is added to the cart, and a notification is displayed to confirm this.
+  When the user clicks on the "Add to cart" button the product and quantity is added to the cart, and a notification is displayed to confirm this.

   ![CartNotification](/doc/images/screencapture-cart-notification.png)